beheradotabhiram2009/CrudOperationSpringBootThemeLeaf/README.md

 # CrudOperationUsingSpringBootThemeLeaf
 Demo Example provides crud operation using spring boot theme leaf from MySQL database

-The project uses mysql database

 You have to download and install mysql 8.1

-you have to create a database mydb which contains a table student
+create a database mydb and a table student

 student table can be created by using following sql